 Step 1.
 Open the TransMac, and select Run as administrator.
 If you’re using the trial version, wait 15 seconds, and click Run.

 Step 2.
 Use your USB drive right-click on it and select format disk format this will format the USB drive so that it can be used to store the Mac OS operating system.
-One thing you need took care of that the USB drive needs in GPT partition in order to work on a Mac computer otherwise it won’t boot.
+One thing you need to take care of that the USB drive needs in GPT partition in order to work on a Mac computer otherwise it won’t boot.

 When it prompts select a name for your USB it doesn’t matter but just do it and click ok.
-If the formatting completed successfully, click OK to continue.
+If the formatting is completed successfully, click OK to continue.

 Step 3.
 Again from the left sidebar right-click on the USB drive and select restore with disk image.

 Step 4.
 Now browse to the location where the Mac OS system image file is located and click ok to load it.

 Step 5.
 Click Yes to create the macOS USB bootable media.

 It will take a few minutes to complete the process because the Mac Operating System is larger than any other operating system like Windows and LINUX in size.
 Now plug the USB drive into Mac computer in order to install, install or upgrade the operating system to the latest version of Mac OS, which can be Sierra or later.

 - Apple File System (APFS) volume read support.